Skip to content

 Futures Fin system which requires a Futures intstall kit with router

 Our Surfboard Shaping Starter Kit includes all the materials, tools, and instruction needed to build a surfboard.
-Only thing needed to purchase is a leash from a surf shop when complete.
+Only thing needed to purchase is a leash and fins from a surf shop when complete.

 Also your daughter will need to build shaping racks from wood and fiberglassing racks from wood, buckets and a bag of cement or sand.
 The total cost for those materials from Home Depot is about $30